lsst/LDM-135/index.rst

 Proposed partitioning scheme will involve partitioning each large table into a “reasonable” number of partitions, typically measured in low tens of thousands.
-Details analysis are done in the storage spreadsheet (Docushare LDM-141).
+Details analysis are done in the storage spreadsheet (`LDM-141 <http://ls.st/LDM-141>`_).
 Should we need to, we can partition the largest tables into larger number of smaller partitions, which would reduce partition size.
 Given the hardware available and our time constraints, so far we have run tests with up to 10 million row partition size.

 We determined that if we use our custom spatial index (“subChunkId”), we can extract 10K rows out of a 10 million row table in 30 sec.
 This is